 Closed-source, Windows-only program for downloading data from Garmin and Magellan GPS receivers, and editing and charting the data.
 Limited functions until purchased for EUR30.

 Closed source, Windows-only, gratis.
 Only does photo correlation, using NMEA, GPX or with a Google maps interface.
 Uses Exiftool to save the coordinates in the pictures.
 Home page geosetter.de.

 Closed source, java, donation requested.
 Only does charts of altitude either against time or distance from GPX files.
 Now apparently dead.

 Closed source, Windows-only, gratis for personal use.
 An impressive list of features including track editing, 2d and 3d charting, photo correlation, and analysis.
-Seems to be only in German.
-Home page gps-freeware.de.
+Seems to be only in German and uses Bing maps.
+Home page gps-track-analyse.de.

 Geocaching Swiss Army Knife is a geocaching-specific application, closed source, Windows-only and costs 25 USD.
 Uses a database to hold information about caches and integrates Google Maps to show them on a map.
 Home page gsak.net.